 Although the libraries are designed primarily as "self-service" operations, trained personnel are on duty to assist patrons in using the facilities.
-Library hours of service, contact information, and general rules are available on the library website at www.colin. edu/librariesmain.
+Library hours of service, contact information, and general rules are available on the library website at www.colin.gov/edu/librariesmain.
 Passwords and instructions on the use of the databases can be obtained by contacting one of the libraries.
-As a service to the citizens of the district, the libraries allow residents living in the seven-county district to borrow materials from the collection.